Karaka-Management/Organization-Guide/Processes/COSO/Risk Management/Risk Management.md

 * Analyzing negative trends

 Risk identification is the activity that examines each element of the company to identify associated causes, begin their documentation, and set the stage for their successful management.
 Risk identification begins as early as possible and continues with regular analyses.

+**Company:** The identification is performed constantly, however formally once a year.

 ### Risk Categories